datum360/Datum360-API-User-Guides/Matthew/PIM360/Item/GET handles for object.md

 `

 ## Response Body
 Returns an array of handles for items that match the provided query.
-If no matching items are found then an empty array will be returned with a successful statuss code
+If no matching items are found then an empty array will be returned with a successful status code

 ## Example Response
 ```JSON